szrlee/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Exchange student in CS Department" institution = "Cornell University" year = 2017
+  course = "Exchange in CS Department" institution = "Cornell University" year = 2017